Quick Answer

 Step 4: Clear Message Attachments

-iMessage stores every photo, video, and file ever sent to you:
+iMessage stores every photo, video, and file ever sent to you.
+WhatsApp and Messenger can do the same, especially if they auto-save media to Photos.

 Step 5: Manage Downloaded Content